The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 Protection ratings

-Since 1994, motorcycle gear in the UK has had to be ‘CE approved’ – which stands for Conformité Européene, meaning it conforms to EU standards of safety.
+Since 1994, motorcycle gear in the UK has had to be ‘CE approved’ – which stands for Conformité Européene, meaning it conforms to EU safety standards.

-But for broad purposes, any motorcycle armour you buy should be CE approved – if you don’t see that label, don’t buy it.
+But for general purposes, any motorcycle armour you buy should be CE approved – if you don’t see that label, don’t buy it.

 CE ratings are easily broken down into two categories:

-- CE-1 – this is the lowest bar armour has to clear in order to make CE approval, and is often cheaper than CE-2.
+- CE-1 is the lowest bar armour has to clear to make CE approval and is often cheaper than CE-2.

 - CE-2 – offers a higher level of protection, and we reckon it’s the best choice, especially for back armour that looks after your spine, although it may cost a little more.